 Good Hotel Guide Review

-bar, sitting room, billiard room, restaurant, private sitting room, garden room and dining room, in-room TV (Sky), 55-acre grounds, civil wedding licence, spa (indoor and outdoor swimming pool).
+bar, billiard room, restaurant, library, lounge, garden room and study (for private hire), in-room TV (Chromecast), 55-acre grounds, terrace (alfresco dining), civil wedding licence, spa (indoor and outdoor swimming pools), EV charging.

 in public areas.

 all ages welcomed, free cots, family suites.